Soapstone Countertops - Better Than Granite Countertops, or Concrete Countertops

 Contact Garden State Soapstone for installation in: N.J., N.Y., P.A., M.D. and C.T. today !!!

-Eventually most soapstone countertops will get scratched.
-If your soapstone countertop becomes scratched, follow these easy restoration steps:
+Traditional soapstone countertops may and/or will get scratched, dinged, worn, and will age gracefully organically.
+If your soapstone countertop becomes worn, follow these easy restoration steps:

-1. Most scratches will disappear with a dab of soapstone wax or oil.
-To permanently remove a deep scratch, use 120-grit sandpaper, sand the scratch area in a circular motion until the scratch is almost gone, then use 220-grit sandpaper with water added to the area.
+1. Most scratches will disappear with an application of our soapstone wax or oil.
+To permanently remove a deeper scratch, you may want to use 80 or 120-grit sandpaper (depending on the depth of the scratch.), sand the scratched area in a circular motion until the scratch is almost gone, then use 220-grit sandpaper and go back to 120-grit for final finish.

 2. Once the scratch is sanded away, apply a light coat of soaspstone wax or oil to the area.
 Repeat the process as necessary - two or three times over the next 72 hours in order to match the coloration of the rest of the stone.

-3. Treating your soapstone will enhance the luster and color of the soapstone, and restore that brand new look once again.
+3. Treating your soapstone will increase the aging process, enhance the beauty of the soapstone, and restore that new look once again.
 Subsequent coats should be re-applied as needed.

 Have a question about care & maintenance?
 Ask the experts.